17 Best Restaurants in Niagara on the Lake

 Google rating: ⭐⭐⭐⭐ (4.3)

 Zee’s is right across from the Shaw Festival Theatre, and is also only a short walk from the downtown area of Niagara on the Lake.
+I happened to notice it when I was parked just outside the Thai place.
+It has a gorgeous garden infront of it, and when I looked it up, I found out that they do a lovely sit down breakfast too.

-19. (Bonus) Aura on the Lake
+17. Aura on the Lake

-Type of food: Italian, thin-crust pizza
+Type of food: Indian

 Takes online reservations: Yes, book here